-Alexandria Ocasio-Cortez's Press-On Nail Tutorial On Instagram Has Me Ditching Pricey Manicures For Good
+Alexandria Ocasio-Cortez's Press-On Nail Hacks On Instagram Made Me Think Twice About Pricey Manicures

 While you'd expect to turn to the government regarding political matters, I admit our representatives haven't always been my first go-to group when it comes to seeking beauty tips.
 However, one woman has changed all that: Alexandria Ocasio-Cortez's press-on nail tutorial on Instagram has inspired me to rethink my pricey biweekly manis and opt for much cheaper, equally stunning drugstore nails instead.
 If Ocasio-Cortez is out here kicking ass, taking names, and helping our country, all with a manicure that costs less than $10, it's high time I start taking notes, because clearly, she's doing something right.